pitblu-project/pitblu-core/docs/bbq-overview.md

 - Start automatically when a properly installed Pi starts.
 - Share live readings with a separate application.

 The current release is v1.0.0.
-Four probes matched the iGrill display in a physical test, and a twelve-hour monitored run completed without recorded errors.
-The release owner waived other incomplete physical checks.
-Read the [release status](release-status.md) before relying on the gateway for an unattended cook.
-Continue independent temperature checks.

 ## What will I see on my phone?